spvelasco/project-root/README.md

 2. Short overview - My website is pretty straightforward.
 It consists of 4 pages (One for Home, FAQ, Ethical AI use, and Analogy) each containing its own informations.

-3. Instructions on how to run the project -
+3. Instructions on how to run the project - Copy deployed project link and paste on browser.
+I think it should work as intended once step(s) are followed.

 5. Frameworks/libraries used - I tried using bootstrap but I decided against it.
-I mostly watched Youtube videos especially with how accordios worked and here are the links for some:
+I mostly watched Youtube videos especially with how accordions worked and here are the links for some:

 https://youtu.be/CncKGaw2w2g?si=DclJ2lTWRmIGgp5F
 https://youtu.be/IO6vspLj1x0?si=ODVyHIbd6rSL4WZY